Artificial intelligence and copyright: China

 On November 27, 2023, the Beijing Internet Court issued a decision recognizing copyright in AI-generated images in a litigation.

 As noted by a lawyer and AI art creator, the challenge for intellectual property regulators, legislators and the courts is how to protect human creativity in a technologically neutral fashion whilst considering the risks of automated AI factories.
 AI tools have the ability to autonomously create a range of material that is potentially subject to copyright (music, blogs, poetry, images, and technical papers) or other intellectual property rights (patents and design rights).

 Training AI with copyrighted data

 Deep learning models source large data sets from the Internet such as publicly available images and the text of web pages.
 The text and images are then converted into numeric formats the AI can analyze.
 A deep learning model identifies patterns linking the encoded text and image data and learns which text concepts correspond to elements in images.
 Through repetitive testing, the model refines its accuracy by matching images to text descriptions.
 The trained model undergoes validation to evaluate its skill in generating or manipulating new images using only the text prompts provided after the training process.
-When assembling these training datasets involves making copies of copyrighted works, this has raised the question of whether this process infringes the copyright holder's exclusive right to make reproductions of their works, or if it falls use fair use allowances.
+When assembling these training datasets involves making copies of copyrighted works, this has raised the question of whether this process infringes the copyright holder's exclusive right to make reproductions of their works, or if it falls under fair use allowances.